MjeedBakr/MjeedBakr/README.md

 ## ⚡ Fun Fact

-> I balance perfection in code with discipline in life — and still find time for gaming 🎮
+> I balance perfection in code with discipline in life, and still find time for gaming 🎮

 ---